-- teaches proper use of the logic probe and logic pulser.
-Prerequisite: TEC 1504.
-(D) - 2134 Industrial Electronic Devices Introduces semiconductor-based devices such as general-purpose and special purpose diodes, bipolar junction transistors (BJT's) and field effect transistors (FET's).
-Emphasis is placed on the theory and operation of rectifiers, small signal amplifiers, DC switching, oscillators, and wave-shaping.
-Introduces semiconductor device troubleshooting procedures and provides practical application.
-Prerequisite: TEC 1514.
-(D) - 2144 Industrial Electricity Studies the use of electricity in the industrial setting.
-Students are introduced to industrial electricity, electrical power and energy.
-Students will learn types and methods of wiring, how current is generated and distributed to operate lighting, motors, and other devices.
-Topics include a review of basic electricity and terminology, wiring methods, AC and DC generators and motors, electrical distribution, lighting and basic industrial electronics.
-Prerequisite: TEC 1504.
-(D) - 2314 Programmable Logic Controllers Introduces the programmable logic controller (PLC) and associated applications.
+- Prince of Industrial MaintenanceThe covers basic manufacturing and production, basic measurement devices, manufacturing efficiency techniques and industrial supply chain systems.
+Students will be exposed to simple machines, basic electrical and fluid power systems, basic troubleshooting and problem solving techniques and basic preventive and total productive maintenance.
+Troubleshooting and problem solving techniques specific to quality control in manufacturing environment.
+(F) - 2314 Programmable Logic Controllers Introduces the programmable logic controller (PLC) and associated applications.
 Includes numbering systems, basic gate logic, ladder relay logic diagrams, input/output modules, field devices, image tables, PLC programming and troubleshooting.
-Prerequisite: TEC 1514 (D) - 2424 Hydraulic and Pneumatic Systems Introduces basic hydraulics and pneumatics from the practical side with minimum emphasis on theory and mathematics.
+Pre-requisite: TECH 1514 (D) - 2424 Hydraulic and Pneumatic Systems Introduces basic hydraulics and pneumatics from the practical side with minimum emphasis on theory and mathematics.
 Provides the students with a working understanding of the interaction of components in a basic hydraulic and pneumatic circuit.
-Covers the principles underlying hydraulics and pneumatics and describes in detail cylinders, tubing, and directional pressure, and flow of control valves. - 2444 Robotics Technology Introduces robotics and studies the fundamentals of robotics, programming the robot, industrial applications, the role of the robot in today's manufacturing, electromechanical systems, fluid power systems, fluid power systems, maintenance of robotic systems, sensing systems, end-of-arm tooling, and the future of robotics.
+Covers the principles underlying hydraulics and pneumatics and describes in detail cylinders, tubing, and directional pressure, and flow of control valves. - Robotics Technology Introduces robotics and studies the fundamentals of robotics, programming the robot, industrial applications, the role of the robot in today's manufacturing, electromechanical systems, fluid power systems, fluid power systems, maintenance of robotic systems, sensing systems, end-of-arm tooling, and the future of robotics.
 Application of digital electronics, PLC programming, hydraulics and pneumatics learned in previous classes extends the students understanding of robot interfacing and vision systems.
-Prerequisites: TEC 2314, 2334, 2424 or consent of instructor.
-(D)

-- 2863 Principles of Technology Explores today's engineering and technology fields, as well as the multifaceted role of the technologist.
+Pre-requisites: TECH 2134, 2424 or consent of instructor.
+(D) - Principles of Technology Explores today's engineering and technology fields, as well as the multifaceted role of the technologist.
 Includes topics of concepts and terminologies used in engineering, applied mathematics, use of the scientific calculator, units and dimensions used in business and industry, and team-work and problem solving techniques.
 Introduces students to the use of personal computers and computer applications.
 Lecture with application 3 hours per week.
 (D) - 2883 Introduction to Quality Control Deals with universal principles of quality assurance in a technical environment.
 Includes topics of mechanics of a quality system, planning a quality information system, quality practice, system elements and controls, and definitions of quality.
 Lecture three hours per week.
 (D)